jtyr/gbt/images/README.md

-Set terminal window to the size of 118x14 characters.
-Disable KDE effects and make sure [Peek](https://github.com/phw/peek) is installed and configured to start recording after 1 second by pressing `CTRL+ALT+E` and using 10 FPS.
+Set terminal window to the size of 104x14 characters (834x240px).
+Disable KDE effects and make sure [Peek](https://github.com/phw/peek) is installed and configured to start recording after 1 second by pressing `CTRL+ALT+E` and using 20 FPS.

 Then get the window ID where the typing will happen: